haiphu241/DataMining-Project/README.md

 ## 1. Ask a question

-This study focuses on predicting depression levels among Vietnamese students using data mining techniques.
-It investigates the accuracy of machine learning algorithms and their practical implications for early detection and intervention, aiming to improve students' well-being and academic performance.
+This study focuses on analyzing airplane passenger satisfaction using data mining techniques.
+It investigates the effectiveness of machine learning algorithms in identifying factors that influence satisfaction and their practical implications for improving customer experience.
+The research aims to help airlines enhance service quality, boost customer retention, and ensure a more enjoyable travel experience for passengers.

 ## 2. Data gathering

-The research used a systematic approach to gather data on stress and pressure among Vietnamese students.
-A **Google Form** survey was created based on various studies and conversations with university specialists.
-The survey identified five main causes of stress: employment, studies, self, family, and love.
-The Patient Health Questionnaire (PHQ-9) was used to assess depression risk.
-The survey was distributed to a diverse group of Vietnamese students, ensuring confidentiality and anonymity.
-The data collected was evaluated for quality and completeness, aiming to improve knowledge and early detection of depression among Vietnamese students.
+This study examines airplane passenger satisfaction using data mining techniques to uncover key determinants of a positive flying experience.
+It evaluates the accuracy of machine learning algorithms in predicting satisfaction levels and explores their practical applications in improving airline services.
+By identifying critical factors, the research aims to help airlines enhance customer experiences, increase loyalty, and optimize service offerings.

 ## 3. Data cleaning